marilyne-linkurious/documentation/content/user/content/manipulate/layouts.md

 ## Radial layout

-Radial layouts positions nodes around the selected one based on their graph-theoretical distance (shortest path in the graph, connecting them).
+The Radial layouts positions nodes around the currently selected node (used as center of the layout) based on their graph-theoretical distance (shortest path in the graph).
 This is useful to reveal layers in data and to draw the rest of the graph in its relation to the pre-defined focus node.

 **Best mode:**
-Will use energy model and produce more readable layouts.
+Will use an energy model to produce more readable layouts.
 It is also capable of handling special cases like disconnected components.

 ![](Radial.png)

 **Fast mode:**
-Will use geometrical model and is faster but produce a lot of overlapping edges.
+Will use a geometrical model, which is faster but can produce more overlapping edges.

 ![](Concentric.png)